Vegetable Garden Fertilizer, How to Fertilize Vegetable Garden, Gardening with Compost

 Cow and hog waste is described as cold because it is wetter and lower in nitrogen.

-Hot manures must be aged before being added to the site to avoid burning the plants.
 The urine of most animals contains higher levels of potassium and nitrogen than solids and can be collected as vegetable garden fertilizer in animal bedding if you keep your own livestock.

-Well-aged manure can be added as fertilizer to the vegetable garden at any time.
 As the garden site rests for winter in the fall, fresh cow and sheep waste can be dug into sandy soil.
-Only use well rotted manure on heavy soils.

 Planting cover crops to be used as green manure has been practiced for centuries.